alangunning/doc-ai-analysis-starter/docs/content/scripts-and-prompts.md

 ```
 Override the model with `--model` or `VALIDATE_MODEL`.

-Behind the scenes the script uploads both files using `client.files.create` and
+Behind the scenes the script relies on `doc_ai.openai.create_response` to
-invokes `client.responses.create` with `input_file` attachments.
-GitHub Models
+upload local paths or reference remote URLs before calling the Responses API.
+Large inputs transparently switch from the standard `/v1/files` endpoint to the
-lack a file API, so the command automatically targets OpenAI's
+resumable `/v1/uploads` service.
+GitHub Models lack a file API, so the command
-`https://api.openai.com/v1` endpoint and uses the `OPENAI_API_KEY` token.
-This
+automatically targets OpenAI's `https://api.openai.com/v1` endpoint and uses the
-avoids token‑overflow issues on long documents.
-To reduce cost you can point
+`OPENAI_API_KEY` token.
+To reduce cost you can point `--model` to a smaller
-`--model` to a smaller option like `gpt-4o-mini`, or split the source into
+option like `gpt-4o-mini`, or split the source into chunks and validate them
-chunks and validate them separately.
+separately.

 ```mermaid
 sequenceDiagram